Fraternity & Sorority Life Housing Policies

 - Pick up for recycling of the grease is done through an outside contractor supervised by Environmental Health and Safety on a routine basis.

-- Disposal of grease through patio drains or any interior floor drains causes problems and the cost of cleaning drains where there is evidence of grease being disposed of in this way will be passed onto the Greek organization.
+- Disposal of grease through patio drains or any interior floor drains causes problems and the cost of cleaning drains where there is evidence of grease being disposed of in this way will be passed onto the fraternity and sorority life organization.

 Chapters must maintain occupancy as outlined in the current MOU.

-Only students in good standing with Carnegie Mellon University who are members of the Greek organization are permitted to reside in the facility.
-No first-year students are allowed to reside in the Chapter houses.
+Only students in good standing with Carnegie Mellon University who are members of the fraternity and sorority life organization are permitted to reside in the facility.
+No first-year students are allowed to reside in the chapter houses.

 Except for permitted guests and visitors, as outlined in the Housing Policies, no one other than residents may reside at the facility at any time.
-The Greek organization and its residents may not have subtenants or boarders at the facility.
+The fraternity and sorority life organization and its residents may not have subtenants or boarders at the facility.

 Changes in Occupancy